 Business & Corporate Offices

-- Hot desks with standing desk options
+- Hot desks with sit-stand options

-- Project rooms and agile work zones
+- Project rooms and agile zones

 - Leadership offices with height-adjustable desks